 Bryant Lake Regional Park, Eden Prairie

 If you have 30 minutes to spend in Bryant Lake Regional Park, walk the paved trail loop that runs through the park.
-Stop at the top of the hill, near Hole 17 on the disc golf course, and take in spectacular colorful fall views of Bryant Lake.
+Stop at the top of the hill, near Hole 17 on the disc golf course, and take in spectacular views of Bryant Lake.